Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - When not provided, the default value `input/` SHALL be assumed.

-- Application Manifest SHOULD define input data formats supported by the Application (`/etc/holoscan/app.json#input.formats`).
+- The Application Manifest SHOULD define input data formats supported by the Application (`/etc/holoscan/app.json#input.formats`).

   - Possible values include, but are not limited to, `none`, `network`, `file`.

-- Application Manifest SHOULD define the output path relative to the working directory used by the Application (`/etc/holoscan/app.json#output.path`).
+- The Application Manifest SHOULD define the output path relative to the working directory used by the Application (`/etc/holoscan/app.json#output.path`).

   - The output path SHOULD be a relative file-system path to a directory or folder.